ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/3-Communicate.md

 - possible effect on project if issue not resolved

 Now the stakeholder can agree with your solution or recommend a different solution.

+**Email**

+- consider the stakeholder's particular communication style
+- consider what is most important to the stakeholder
+- what information do they need in order to make decisions
+- spell out how the issue will impact the organization's global goals
+- include in subject line the stakeholder's potential call to action
+	- for review : issue topic
+	- urgent : issue topic
+- be brief
+- use bullet points and highlighting to make scanning easier
+- include links to reference material